What does Freeze Warning mean?

 What do I do about a Freeze Warning?

-Freeze Warning is a warning related to the water temperature inside of the Flo by Moen device reaching a near freezing level.
+Freeze Warning is a warning related to the water temperature inside of the Smart Water Shutoff reaching a near freezing level.
 Depending on whether or not you are home, there are a number of preventative steps to take to avoid freezing pipes.

 - When the weather is very cold outside, let the cold water drip from the faucet served by exposed pipes.
 Running water through the pipe - even at a trickle - helps prevent pipes from freezing.